megbrimef/urso-examples/README.md

 6) put template file (play.js) into app/templates/scenes.
 Play scene will use by default in our engine

-7) put button textures files into src/assets

-8) put textures data into this.assets in the play scene
+7) put component object data into this.objects in the play scene

+8) put info file (_info.js) into app/components to setup sub namespace

+9) create component folder in app/components.
+Folder might content controller.js, template.js
+and _info.js where you have to setup sub namespace

-9) in the play scene put button object data into this.objects
+10) in template.js you can put objects you want to create into this.objects

-10) assign textures keys for button frames

-11) launch the game and you will see button
+11) launch game and you will see result